sada-narayanappa/data/articles/raw/virtualenv.md

 I will explain each of the options in short summary.

-## Disadvantage of default python environment
+## Disadvantage of default python environment.‣
 This option is most easiest.
 Just install python on your system using [1] or [2].
-Now, you can install the packages using pip or conda and use the system installation for all your development.
+Now, you can install the packages using pip or conda and use the system installation for all your development .

 The ** advantage ** of this is you can develop without having any additional efforts other than to keep the system installation upto date.